Crayon Removal From Walls With Mr. Clean Magic Eraser

 I am assuming you just don't have any grapefruit essential oil around, correct?
 Well, the nice thing about grapefruit oil, or any other citrus essential oil for that matter, is that it acts as a powerful degreaser.
 (Learn more about the how to use essential oil for cleaning here).

 If you don't want to use (or can't use) grapefruit EO you can use any other citrus oil, such as lemon, lime, orange or tangerine for example.
 The most powerful of them are lemon and orange, typically, but they all have the degreaser.
-(Check out the package of citrus essential oils on the left if you'd like to try several scents for your cleaning supplies.)

 I've answered this question as part of my cleaning help section on the website.
 You can check out other questions I've answered, or ask me your own, to see if you can stump me.